Daily Archives: July 25, 2007

 • And certainly keep it a secret from the hordes of CPOs that have sounded the alarm on talent poaching occurring in their ranks.

 In fact, in a recent study of top purchasing and supply management executives, Aberdeen Group outright refutes BLS’ claims, reporting that ” top CPO’s rank recruiting, training, retaining, and aligning their organizations as their #1 goals.”
-(Download a free copy of the full report here.)
+(Download a free copy of the full report for a limited time.)

 BLS’ errors don’t stop there.
 The government agency goes on to wrongly report that “demand for purchasing workers will be limited by improving software.”
 On the contrary, every recent study on supply management employment trends reports that technical skills and experience implementing, managing, and using procurement and supply management software are among the most in demand.
 (Listen to Professor Joseph Carter of Arizona State University and the Center for Advanced Purchasing Studies’ views and advice on the supply management talent issue.)